ddev/ddev/docs/index.md

 ## System Requirements

 - [Docker](https://www.docker.com/community-edition) version 17.05 or higher
-- docker-compose 1.10.0 and higher (bundled in Docker for Mac and Docker for Windows)
+- docker-compose 1.10.0 and higher (bundled with Docker in Docker for Mac and Docker for Windows)
 - OS Support
   - macOS Sierra and higher (macOS 10.12 and higher but it probably runs anywhere docker runs)
   - Linux (See [Linux notes](users/linux_notes.md)): Most recent Linux distributions which can run Docker are fine.
 This includes at least Ubuntu 14.04+, Debian Jessie+, Fedora 25+
   - Windows 10 Pro